era86/era86.github.io/_drafts/2019-04-15-thinkpad-function-key-mapping-toggle-touchpad-ubuntu-1804-xorg-edition.markdown

 _Note: I found my device match-string and "toggle touchpad" keycode in `/lib/udev/hwdb.d/60-keyboard.hwdb`._

-After saving the new file, update `hwdb` with:
+After saving the new file, run `sudo udevadm hwdb --update`.

-{% highlight bash %}
-sudo udevadm hwdb --update
-{% endhighlight %}

 Finally, restart the system and log back in.
 If things are set up properly, the function-key should toggle the touchpad!